 The suppressing capacities of six cinnamaldehyde-related compounds were evaluated and compared by using the LPS-primed and ATP-activated macrophages.
-At concentrations of 25~100 mM, cinnamaldehyde and 2-methoxy cinnamaldehyde dose-dependently inhibited IL-1 $\beta$ secretion (Ho et al., 2018).
+At concentrations of 25~100 M, cinnamaldehyde and 2-methoxy cinnamaldehyde dose-dependently inhibited IL-1 $\beta$ secretion (Ho, Chang and Chang, 2018).